Critical use of GenAI: Creation

 - How well did they work?
 What were their shortcomings?

-Whether it's reading journal articles to prepare for a research proposal, comparing marketing strategies and exploring their rationales or putting technical specifications side by side, this step is an exploration stage.
+Whether it's reading journal articles to prepare for a research proposal, comparing marketing strategies and exploring their rationales or putting technical specifications side by side, this step is an exploration stage that sets the proper frame for assessing novel solution to the problem at hand.

 Sensemaking

-In the sensemaking step, the students write down criteria for artefact quality, based on their findings from the earlier steps.
+In the sensemaking step, the students take a close look at the information they gathered and write down criteria for artefact quality, based on their findings.
 These evaluation criteria will ultimately be used to judge GenAI output, but also to properly prompt the LLM in the first place.

 Belief formation

 Belief formation is a refinement of the previous step, in which students take a stance on the relative importance of the different criteria.
-Here, they make clear decisions on particular features that should be present in the artefact.
+Here, they make clear decisions on particular features that should be present in the artefact, identifying which features are must-haves and which are nice-to-haves.
+In a course, this is a good moment for students to share their results and get feedback from you or from their peers.

 Action selection

 Only a this point can the students prompt a GenAI system to generate an artefact.
-The prompt can now be clear in its requirements and, more importantly, the students can evaluate the GenAI quality on the basis of their own benchmarks.
-This allows them to refine the artefact through iterative prompting or modification
+Using their criteria, they can now prompt clearly about the requirements.
+More importantly for critical thinking, the students can now evaluate the GenAI output quality on the basis of their own benchmarks.
+This allows them to refine the artefact through iterative prompting or manual modification, while being explicitly aware of shortcomings.

 Ideas